 In compliance with United States regulations regarding online privacy for children, the Archive does not knowingly solicit or collect information from children under the age of thirteen (13).
 Children under the age of thirteen (13) are therefore not permitted to have an account or upload Content of any type to the Archive.
 By submitting Content to the Archive, you thereby confirm that you are thirteen (13) years old or older (refer to the ToS FAQ).

 Asking a parent or legal guardian to upload Content does not constitute submitting Content under this policy.
-If you are under the age of thirteen (13), your parent or legal guardian may upload your Content through their account.
+If you are under the age of thirteen (13) and not an Age-Barred Individual (as defined below), your parent or legal guardian may upload your Content through their account.

+We as an organization have opted to protect teen users' privacy.
+As a result, we cannot receive or host Content from individuals that we know are under the age of sixteen (16) and residents/citizens of the European Union, unless they are residents/citizens of the EU countries that allow the collection of Special Categories of Personal Data from those at a younger age ("Age-Barred Individuals").
+Age-Barred Individuals may not maintain accounts or submit Content.
+AO3 Personnel may, in their reasonable discretion, hide and/or delete accounts held by and/or Content submitted by Age-Barred Individuals.

 III.
 Archive Privacy Policy

 A. Who runs the Archive